TheAppGuys/winzigsql/README.md

     </manifest>

 ## The WinzigDbHelper ##
-As mentioned above, the `WinzigDbHelper` expects a setup script for the complete database in the resources.
+As mentioned above, the `WinzigDbScriptHelper` expects a setup script for the complete database in the resources.
 WinzigSQL has an SQL "Parser" (a hack, really) that allows for parsing of SQL files that follow the following rules:

 * all statements are terminated by a semicolon `;`